Tsunamis In the House of Wholeness

 I cried for children and men and women who were cold and hungry, homeless and terrified.
 For all those parents who didn’t know where their sons and daughters were.
 For our fragile, fragile lives.

-It’s now a day and a night since I wrote this.
-And the question still hovers by my shoulder, insisting: Why this story?
-Why now, nearly six years later?
+A day and a night later, the question still hovers by my shoulder, insisting: Why this story?
+Why now, all these years later?

 I don’t know.
 So I take the question by the hand, and together we set off to explore the house of wholeness.